jjexpat00/F18MATH177/README.md

 In approaching this problem, we need to flesh out not just any solution, but an optimal one.
 For this section, we will review the several concepts of the thought process behind an optimal approach at generating a solution.

-#### Greedy Algorithm
+#### Greedy Approach

-Naturally, we wouldd start by putting items with the highest value in the sack irrespective of their sizes.
-This can often lead to a solution, but more importantly it does not always result in an optimal one.
+Naturally, we would start by putting items with the highest value in the sack irrespective of their weights.
+We then might consider a ratio of value to weight being a decent deciding factor.
+This process can often lead to a solution, but more importantly it does not always result in an optimal one.
 This sorting method is, however, useful in speeding up the process involved in choosing the ideal combination of items to take.
 We need to think outside the box, yet somehow remain within the box.

 This kind of thought process is necessary when deciding on algorithmic approaches to any problem.